-I keep a stash of frozen vegetables like green beans, cauliflower rice and broccoli in the freezer.
-I also try my best to keep peppers, onions, scallions and lettuce in the refrigerator.
+I also keep frozen vegetables including green beans, cauliflower rice and broccoli in the freezer.
+I also try my best to keep peppers, onions, tomatoes, cilantro and lettuce in the refrigerator.
 You never know when you want to add some color and flavor to a dish.

-I always have rice, pasta, potatoes and beans in the pantry.
-They are easy and quick to prep.
+Keep rice, pasta, potatoes and beans in your pantry.
+They are easy and quick to prepare.

 This week I wanted something a little different so I bought a bag of quinoa to add to the mix.
 I like to pair it with chicken and some fish.

-Rice and potatoes are long standing staples.
-Red and sweet potatoes can be baked, boiled or sometimes I toss them in the air fryer.
+Red and sweet potatoes can be baked, smashed or even tossed into the air fryer.